-According to IISR, you can expect to yield around 1250 kilogram of dry nuts per acre from the 8th year after planting.
+According to IISR, you may expect to yield around 1250 kilogram of dry nuts per acre from the 8th year after planting.

-Note: These calculations are based on my understandings only.
+Disclaimer: These calculations are based on my understandings only.
 It is not definitive and can vary greatly depending on numerous factors.
-There are people who know about it better than me.
+There may be people who know about it better than me.

 Nutmeg: If things go as expected, Nutmeg gives a yield of 1250kg of dried nuts with shell per acre of land per year starting from the 8th year.
 Suppose the price is INR 250 per kg.

 That is, after one year => 1250kg/acre * 250 = 312500 ~ 3 Lacs